Judge rules Oxford schools insurance to pay up to $55M for shooting victims' families

 While all three were convicted in the high-profile case, other court battles like the one with the insurance company remain.

-"I'm in the supreme court now on governmental immunity here in Michigan," Johnson said.
+"I'm in front of the supreme court now on governmental immunity here in Michigan," Johnson said.
 "In the federal case, we're in Cincinnati in the sixth circuit court of appeals - that's one level below the United States Supreme Court."

 Johnson says that there are at least three different appeals, which he says isn't the kind of closure the families want.
 But this ruling counts as a small victory.